dotnet/docs/docs/standard/tour.md

 ## Async programming

 Async programming is a first-class concept within .NET with async support in the runtime, framework libraries, and .NET language constructs.
-Internally, they're based off of objects (such as `Task`), which take advantage of the operating system to perform I/O-bound jobs as efficiently as possible.
+Internally, they're based on objects (such as `Task`), which take advantage of the operating system to perform I/O-bound jobs as efficiently as possible.

 To learn more about async programming in .NET, start with the [Async overview](async.md) topic.